travelping/tetrapak/README.md

 The priority of the package.
 Valid values are `"required"`, `"important"`, `"standard"`, `"optional"`, `"extra"`.
-Please consult the [Debian Policy](http://www.debian.org/doc/debian-policy/ch-archive.html#s-priorities) to learn more about the meaning of those.
+Please consult the [Debian Policy](http://www.debian.org/doc/debian-policy/ch-archive.html#s-priorities) to learn more about the definition of those terms.
 Defaults to `"optional"`.

 -------------------------------------------------------------------------